GCSE Work Experience

 A work placement offers many benefits, including:

-There is a chance that you might be offered a job with the employer in the future, once they’ve seen how well you work, and how you get along with others.
+- The chance of being offered a job with your employer in the future, once they’ve seen how well you work, and how you get along with others.

 A successful period of work experience within a supportive company is time well spent, and proves that you have what it takes to see things through.